Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 02.md

 	- Cordelia says she'd rather Camille get out first
 	- Camille hops out and sees some shops!
 There's a pastry shop directly across from the garrison (has a symbol of a three-leaf clover)
 - Cordelia asks to borrow Camille's cloak (they give it to her)
-	- She turns down the offer for ==Calm Emotions==, and exits the carriage, covering her face with the cloak
+	- She turns down the offer for <span style="color:rgb(197, 124, 22)">Calm Emotions</span>, and exits the carriage, covering her face with the cloak
 	- Kaya pokes fun of Cordelia a little 🤭 (Cordelia's ass does NOT engage)
 - Kaya asks if she can look at the letter before we go in
 	- Camille hands her the letter